Archived Terms of Service

 Solar Rate means the tariff for the solar power agreed between the Tenant and the Landlord as set out in the Matter business case as increased or decreased from time to time in accordance with this Agreement;

-Subscription Fee means the fee of $9.90 per month or 5% of the Invoice amount (including GST), whichever is the greater (as updated from time to time) payable by the Landlord to us for the Matter Services;
+Subscription Fee means the fee of $168 per annum or 5% of the Invoice amount (including GST), whichever is the greater (as updated from time to time) payable in advance by the Landlord to us for the Matter Services;

 Tenant means the person registered on the Site and listed as the “Tenant”; and

 User means the Landlord, the Tenant and/or the Property Manager, as applicable.

 19.2 In this Agreement, unless the context otherwise requires: